 In the late 1990s and early 2000s, Western leaders made a series of lofty claims regarding the benefits of globalisation.

 “The global economy is giving billions around the world the chance to work and live and raise their families with dignity,” Bill Clinton remarked during the final months of his presidency.
 “The problem is not [that] there’s too much of it,” Tony Blair told the Labour party conference in 2001.
 “On the contrary, there’s too little.”
 “I want globalisation’s children, the coming generation, to enjoy the vastly increased opportunities it brings,” Gordon Brown evangelised a few years later.

 In the wake of the 2008 financial crisis – which cost eight million jobs in the US alone, and in Britain inaugurated a decade of austerity cuts and stagnant wages – these claims don’t just look absurd, they look delusional.

 After the Cold War, policy elites in Europe and North America were so dazzled by the ‘dynamic power’ of free-market capitalism that they completely lost sight of its flaws.
-As a result, in a frenzy of neoliberal reform, anything that could be deregulated or sold-off, from the banking industry to higher education, was, whether it should have been or not.
+As a result, in a frenzy of neoliberal reform, anything that could be deregulated or sold-off, from the banking sector to higher education, was, whether it should have been or not.

 The political consequences of that frenzy are only now becoming clear.